 Library Preparation and mNGS

 Four randomly selected samples from each of three bat species underwent additional quantification using an Invitrogen Qubit 3.0 Fluorometer and the Qubit RNA HS Assay Kit (ThermoFisher Scientific, Carlsbad, CA, USA).
 After quantification, all total RNA samples, along with water samples from Madagascar extractions, were manually arrayed into 96 well plates to automate high throughput mNGS library preparation.
 Based on the initial quantitation, a 2uL aliquot from each plated sample was diluted 1:9 on a Bravo liquid handling platform (Agilent, Santa Clara, CA, USA).
 A 5 μL aliquot from each diluted sample was arrayed into a 384 well plate for input into the mNGS library prep.
 Samples derived from fecal, throat, and urine swab samples were arrayed on distinct 384 well plates for separate sequencing runs.
 Additional unrelated total RNA samples (a dilution series of total RNA isolated from cultured HeLa cells) and a set of local lab water samples were included on each 384 well plate to serve as library preparation controls.
 Input RNA samples in the 384 well plate were transferred to a GeneVac EV-2 (SP Industries, Warminster, PA, USA) to evaporate the samples to enable miniaturized mNGS library preparation with the NEBNext Ultra II RNA Library Prep Kit (New England BioLabs, Beverly, MA, USA).
 Library preparation was performed per the manufacturer’s instructions, with the following modifications: 25pg of External RNA Controls Consortium Spike-in mix (ERCCS, Thermo-Fisher) was added to each sample prior to RNA fragmentation; the input RNA mixture was fragmented for 8 min at 94°C prior to reverse transcription; and a total of 14 cycles of PCR with dual-indexed TruSeq adapters was applied to amplify the resulting individual libraries.
-An initial equivolume library pool was generated, and the quality and quantity of that pool was assessed via electrophoresis (High-Sensitivity DNA Kit and Agilent Bioanalyzer; Agilent Technologies, Santa Clara, CA, USA), real-time quantitative polymerase chain reaction (qPCR) (KAPA Library Quantification Kit; Kapa Biosystems, Wilmington, MA, USA), and smallscale sequencing (2 x146bp) on an iSeq platform (Illumina, San Diego, CA, US).
+An initial equivolume library pool was generated, and the quality and quantity of that pool was assessed via electrophoresis (High-Sensitivity DNA Kit and Agilent Bioanalyzer; Agilent Technologies, Santa Clara, CA, USA), real-time quantitative polymerase chain reaction (qPCR) (KAPA Library Quantification Kit; Kapa Biosystems, Wilmington, MA, USA), and small-scale sequencing (2 x146bp) on an iSeq platform (Illumina, San Diego, CA, US).
 Subsequent equimolar pooling of individual libraries from each plate was performed prior to performing large-scale paired-end sequencing (2 × 146 bp) run on the Illumina NovaSeq sequencing system (Illumina, San Diego, CA, USA).
 The pipeline used to separate the sequencing output of the individual libraries into FASTQ files of 146bp paired-end reads is available on GitHub at https://github.com/czbiohub/utilities.

 IDSeq